 Global change and urban birds

 Anyone who has spent time at the University of Cape Town will know about the Red-winged Starlings Onychognathus morio on Upper Campus.
-These birds have developed a reputation amongst the UCT community for being sly, lunch-thieving pests and many students can recount a story of having a starling swoop past their heads on Jammie Plaza in pursuit of a Super Sandwich or some other treat.
-Since 2017 we have been conducting research on our favourite campus mascots, looking at how city-slicking birds such as these cope with highly variable food quality and quantity in urban environments and under increasing heat stress as Cape Town’s climate warms.
+These birds have developed a reputation amongst the UCT community for being sly, lunch-thieving pests and many students can recount a story of having a starling swoop past their heads on Jammie Plaza in pursuit of a sandwich or some other treat.
+Since 2017 we have been conducting research on our favourite campus mascots, looking at how city-slicking birds cope with highly variable food quality and quantity in urban environments, the stresses of sharing their space with high numbers of people, and of high summer temperatures as Cape Town’s climate warms.

 Red-winged Starlings are an excellent example of a species that has taken advantage of the opportunities offered by urban environments.
 While many birds avoid urban areas due to disturbance, pollution, habitat transformation and other threats that they pose, some actively exploit cities.
 In their natural environment, Red-winged Starlings nest on cliffs in rocky and mountainous areas, but in cities they nest on buildings.
 Similarly, while they would normally feed primarily on fruit and insects, they have learned that cities offer rich opportunities for scavenging on anthropogenic food.

-- The colour ringed population consists of 208 adults and 53 chicks that were ringed in 2017 and 2018.
+- The colour-ringed population now consists of 204 adults and 77 juveniles and subadults that were ringed between 2017 and 2019.

 Impact of the project

-DST-NRF CoE grant; NRF-STINT South Africa-Sweden Research Collaboration; Claude Leon Foundation.
+DST-NRF CoE grant; NRF-STINT South Africa-Sweden Research Collaboration.

 A/Prof. Arjun Amar (FIAO, UCT)